zargony/touch-n-drink/README.md

 If you like this project, want to use it at your club, or if you want to discuss ideas and suggestions, feel free to start a [discussion][discussions] or open an [issue][issues].
 Feel free to fork this repository and base your work upon it.
 If you implement changes or features that can be useful for everyone, please open a pull request.

+## License

+Hardware licensed under [CERN Open Hardware License Version 2 (Permissive)].
+Software licensed under either of [Apache License 2.0] or [MIT License], at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

 [hardware]: ./hardware
 [firmware]: ./firmware